-Pamela Gilbert’s current work focuses on the history of the body, medicine and literature in the nineteenth century, as well as discourses around epidemic disease.
-This is an extension of Gilbert’s work on the history of the body and medicine in the period, and of the history of genre.
+Pamela Gilbert is the Albert Brick Professor in the Department of English of the College of Liberal Arts and Sciences.
+Her current work focuses on the history of the body, medicine and literature in the 19th century and discourses around epidemic disease.
+This is an extension of Pamela's work on the history of the body and medicine in the period and of the history of genre.
 Her other areas of interest include gender, popular literature and medical humanities.
-Gilbert’s most recent book, Victorian Skin: Surface, Self, History (2019), focuses on skin and realism.
-Other recent works include The Citizen’s Body (Ohio State University Press, 2007) and Cholera and Nation (SUNY Press, 2008).

 Areas of Expertise (3)

 Florida expands access to vaccines, but excludes higher education faculty

 Pamela Gilbert, an English professor at UF, said UF Health is doing the best it can during a difficult situation, but she’s not satisfied with the state’s rollout of the vaccine so far.

 Victorian Hands: The Manual Turn in Nineteenth-Century Body StudiesNorth American Victorian Studies Association